OBS Game Capture Black Screen: How to Fix

 Most often due to administrator rights or GPU conflict.

-Yes, both OBS and the game should be in the same mode.
+Yes, both OBS and game should be in the same mode.

 Due to two graphics cards and incorrect GPU selection.